Applying statistical learning theory to deep learning: Lecture 1: Applying statistical learning theory to deep learning

 We thus unfortunately conclude that the free lunch is only possible if $P=NP$.
 This realization gives rise to the computational no free lunch theorem: For every \textbf{computationally efficient} learning rule $A$, there is some reality $\mathcal{D}$ such that there is some computationally efficient (poly-time) $h^*$ with $L_S(h^*)=0$, but $\mathbb{E}[L(A(S))]\approx 1/2$.
 In other words, our learning rule $A$ can find an efficient $h^*$, but there are no guarantees on its generalization.

 This leads us to revise our requirements of inductive bias; we have to assume that not only that reality $\mathcal{D}$ supports good generalization, but also that the learning algorithm $A$ runs efficiently.
-The capacity of $\mathcal{H}$ or the complexity measure $h(c)$ are not sufficient inductive bias if ERM / SRM are not efficiently implementable, or if implementation does not always work (i.e.runs quickly but does not achieve ERM / SRM).
+The capacity of $\mathcal{H}$ or the complexity measure $h(c)$ are not sufficient inductive bias if ERM / SRM are not efficiently implementable, or if implementation does not always work (i.e. runs quickly but does not achieve ERM / SRM).
 Note that we switched from discussing learning rules (arbitrary mappings from sample to model), to talking about \textit{learning algorithms}, an actual implementable process that chooses such a model.

-Going back to neural networks, we completely understand them from a statistical perspective (in terms of capacity and expressivity).
+Going back to neural networks, we completely understand them from a statistical perspective (in terms of capacity and expressivity, see the previous discussion on VC dimension for neural netowrks and universal approximation).
 The problem with them relates to computation; computing the ERM for feed-forward neural nets is a non-convex optimization problem, and no known algorithm is guaranteed to work.
-We know that learning in neural nets, even in the simplest cases ($2$-hidden units in one hidden layer), is NP-hard.
-Even if reality is well-approximated by a small neural net, and you tried optimizing a larger neural net (which has more degrees of freedom), optimization is easy but ERM is still NP-hard.
-Unfortunately, there is nothing one can do to efficiently solve this computational problem, which is essential to neural nets precisely because of their expressive power (computational no-free lunch).
+We know that learning in neural nets, even in the simplest cases ($2$-hidden units in one hidden layer), is NP-hard \cite{blum1988training}.
+Even if reality is well-approximated by a small neural net, and we tried optimizing a larger neural net (which has more degrees of freedom), optimization is easy but ERM is still NP-hard.
+Unfortunately, there is nothing one can do to efficiently solve this computational problem, which is essential to neural nets precisely because of their expressive power : this is the computational no free lunch.
 Even if a function is exactly representable with single hidden layer and $\Theta (\log d)$ nodes, even with no noise, and even if we take a much larger network or use any other method when learning: no poly-time algorithm can ensure better-than-chance prediction, see e.g. \cite{kearns1994cryptographic, daniely2014average}.